UndefinedCreations/docs/stellar/arguments/basic/string.md

 ## Phrase

-You can type anything you want using this, the only problem here is that **it's a phrase** not a word.
-This argument should always be the last argument.
+You can type anything you want using this, the only problem here is that **it's a phrase**, not a word.
+This means that you are not able to add any other arguments afterward.
+Thus, this argument should always be the last argument.

 To be able to use a Phrase argument and handle each word independently, use the `PhraseArgument`.
 It contains a list of `WordArgument`, which you can customize: